 RANGE SAFETY LIMITATIONS YOU ARE RESPONSIBLE FOR SAFE PLACE, SAFE PRACTICE, SAFE EQUIPMENT & SAFE PERSON!
 8 8 Minimum engagement Minimum engagement distance, No firing from distances shorter than 100 distance Yards forward of the main firing point.
-9 9 Maximum engagement 200 rds. distance 10 controller by Range Control when required on any restrictions on any firing distances limitations and any other such issues on adjacent Ranges.
+9 9 Maximum engagement 200 rds. distance 10 0 Range template This will at all times be controlled by Range Control, information will be given controller by Range Control when required on any restrictions on any firing distances limitations and any other such issues on adjacent Ranges.
 11 11 Cross lane firing There is to be no cross lane firing on the range.
-12 double as the air sentry.
+12 2 Air sentry Due to the ADH being 500ft, when firing 7.62mm (ADH 750ft) the RCO is to double as the air sentry.
 If an aircraft enters the RDA below 750ft, the RCO is to check fire.
 If the RCO is in doubt of the aircraft height, check fire.